martinring/thesis/src/1-Introduction.md

 [![https://github.com/martinring/thesis - GitHub](https://gh-card.dev/repos/martinring/thesis.svg?fullname=)](https://github.com/martinring/thesis){.ghlink}

+These links can be clicked in the HTML version of this thesis as well as the PDF but obviously not in the printed form.
+They resolve to a github link of the form `https://github.com/<repo>` where `<repo>` is the name of the repository.
+E.g. the above link can be accessed as `https://github.com/martinring/thesis`.

 > All linked source code was developed solely by the author of this thesis,
 > unless explicitly indicated otherwise.

+### Disambiguation

+We talk about different notions of time in this thesis and are confronted with the ambiguous nature of the term "runtime", ["run-time"]{.nobr} or ["run time"]{.nobr}.
+While there exists no clear definition and all three different spellings may be used for every meaning of the word, in this thesis we assign distinct meanings to the
+terms:

+- *run time* is the length of time taken by the execution of a process.
+  E.g. "The run time of the verification was 42 seconds".
+- *run-time* is the time at or during which a process runs.
+  E.g. "The property could be proven during run-time".
+May be used as an attributive adjective as in "run-time information" (refering to information available during run-time).
+- finally a *runtime* is shorthand for *Runtime Environment* as in *Java Runtime* or *Haskell Runtime*.

+Unfortunately this distinction has not previously been made and hence, the original publication "Verification Runtime Analysis" breaks these rules and should be titled "Verification Run Time Analysis".